 More drastic measures

 5) Hiring and involving an Attorney.

 This may be a final but viable option.
 In the event you cannot work anything out and you will go out of business, bankruptcy may be the best choice.
 Contact a bankruptcy attorney to discuss this.
-If you have signed a COJ, certificate of Judgement, then make your attorney aware the merchant cash advance company has a COJ from you.
-A certificate of Judgement may allow a creditor to immediately access and also debit from any bank account you have an any bank.
+If you have signed a COJ confession of Judgement, then make your attorney aware the merchant cash advance company has a COJ from you.
+Another power the confession of Judgement also gives a creditor is to immediately access and also debit from any bank account you have an any bank.
 Bankruptcy may be able to prevent this and allow your true escape from mca merchant cash advances.

 Choose one of these options and start on your path to escape from mca merchant cash advances.
-Break out and get away from merchant cash advances today!
+Break out and escape from merchant cash advances today!